xzh0623/StonePet-Haven/README.md

     * return variable
     * (?) django connection faied
         * it may be the reason why i can never connect to the database and recieve the result of raw sql code

+# 1211 by kuan
+* testpage is avaliable

+> TO DO LIST
+> * consider to seperate all classes so we can write some backend operation function to RWUD the data
+> * how to keep our database uptodate
+>    * real time operation (WUD)